pjaos/ct6_meter_os/software/server/homeassistant_README.md

 Before attempting to setup home assistant ensure docker and docker-compose are installed.
 See https://docs.docker.com for more information on docker installation and https://docs.docker.com/compose/install/linux/ on docker-compose installation.

 Create a homeassistant folder to hold all your home assistant configuration files.
-For this example the homeassistant folder sits in the users home dir but it can be in any writable location.
+For this example the homeassistant folder sits in the users home dir but it can be in any writeable location.

 ```
 cd ~